-Similarly to MIDI, N00N uses a model where the devices are chained, which creates a hierarchy and enforces some priorities.
+Similarly to MIDI, N00N can use a model where the devices are chained, which creates a hierarchy and enforces some priorities.
 But this is not the only possible topology.
 This mostly depends on the type of physical transmission interface, and we suppose a unidirectional stream.

 N00N over IP (UDP) is possible but this requires more complex methods to configure each device.
 Static or dynamic addresses are only one easy aspect, devices must also "discover" where to send their own stream...
 The LSB of the IP address then matches the device's ID.
 10BaseT and 100BaseT have latencies in the millisecond range when taking all the OS overhead into account, and it's a big source of jitter...
 S/PDIF has a much lower latency because data are processed at sample speed, in very small chunks and with very short FIFO.